jeanshanchik/KVKRepo/Git Collaboration Files/AddingCollaborator.md

 In order to add a collaborator to a project, you must first have your repository created.
 If you have not yet created a repository, [this page](https://github.com/enforcer20/KVKRepo/blob/master/gitFlow/repository.md) will help you set one up.

+**What is a collaborator?** A collaborator is a person with read and write access to a repository who has been invited to contribute by the repository owner.
+[Reference](https://help.github.com/en/articles/github-glossary)

-**What is a collaborator?** A contributor is someone from the outside not on the core development team of the project that wants to contribute some changes to a project.
-[Reference](https://github.com/CoolProp/CoolProp/wiki/Contributors-vs-Collaborators)
+**What is a contributor?** A contributor is someone who has contributed to a project by having a pull request merged but does not have collaborator access.
+[Reference](https://help.github.com/en/articles/github-glossary)

 ## Steps: